Bernardo Corradi: Coaching career

+On 25 June 2026 Corradi was appointed head coach of Sampdoria in Serie B.

 Television career

 Bernardo Corradi (in couple with the dancer Stefano De Martino) in May–June 2017 is one of the tutors/mentors in the second season of Selfie – Le cose cambiano, a talent show produced by Fascino PGT of Maria De Filippi and aired by Canale 5 with Simona Ventura as presenter.

 Personal life

 In June 2014, Corradi married the Italian model Elena Santarelli.